In real life, it’s a delicious baked good. You can find lots of delicious cookie recipes on Pinterest.

 In the Personalization section of your settings, you can decide whether we use info from our partners and other services to personalize Pinterest for you or whether we use information we learn about you on Pinterest to market Pinterest to you on other sites and apps.
 Learn more about your options in the Help Center.

-There are also online tools such as Digital Advertising Alliance's Browser Check and European Interactive Digital Advertising Alliance's Your Online Choices site which allow you to choose how cookies are used throughout the web based on the device and browser you are using.
+There are also online tools such as Digital Advertising Alliance's Browser Check site which allow you to choose how cookies are used throughout the web based on the device and browser you are using.

 Some browsers also have a privacy setting called “Do Not Track,” which we support.
 This setting is another way for you to decide whether we use info from our partners and other services to customize Pinterest for you.
 Learn more in the Help Center.

-Finally, your mobile device has settings that allow you to control whether ad partners can use information about your use of mobile applications to show ads to you.
-On iOS devices, this setting is called “Limit Ad Tracking” and on Android devices, this setting is called “Opt out of Ads Personalization.”
+Finally, your mobile device has settings that allow you to control how ad partners can use information about your use of mobile applications to show ads to you.
+On Android devices, this setting is called “Opt out of Ads Personalization.”
+On Apple devices you can adjust your choice by selecting Privacy and then Tracking.
 Learn more in the Help Center.

 Effective date: September 28, 2019